 It is caused due to a faulty diet and lifestyle, which leads to impairment of digestion and aggravation of Pitta Dosha.
 Pitta manifests in the skin and causes accumulation of heating toxins known as ama.
 These toxins accumulate in body tissues, contaminating them at a deep level and causing Eczema.
-The eczema treatment in ayurveda works on pacifying Pitta by enhancing the body’s digestion, as well as cleansing the body of accumulated toxins.
-There are certain therapies that act as a boon in the eczema treatment of ayurveda such as:
+The eczema treatment in Ayurveda works on pacifying Pitta by enhancing the body’s digestion, as well as cleansing the body of accumulated toxins.
+There is some medicine for eczema treatment which is available to cure eczema and also, there are certain therapies that act as a boon in the eczema treatment of Ayurveda such as:

-- Vamana - It is also known as emnesis therapy.
-Vamana is considered to be the effective eczema treatment in ayurveda for both Pitta and Kapha excess.
-Vasantika Vamasa (therapeutic emesis in spring season) can be used for preventive therapy for disease of Kapha origin such as eczema.
-Patients are treated with Vamana yoga, medicated formula with Madanaphala pipali -4 parts, Vacha-2 parts, Saindhava Lavana-1part, honey-1 part) for five days followed by Pashtakakarma(Post-operative care).
-After the procedure, It is noted that there is significant improvement in their symptoms.
+- Vamana - It is also known as emesis therapy.
+Vamana is considered to be the effective eczema treatment in Ayurveda for both Pitta and Kapha excess.
+Vasantika Vamasa (therapeutic emesis in spring season) can be used for preventive therapy for the disease of Kapha origin such as eczema.
+Patients are treated with Vamana yoga, medicated formula with Madanaphala pipal -4 parts, Vacha-2 parts, Saindhava Lavana-1part, honey-1 part) for five days followed by Pashtakakarma(Post-operative care).
+After the procedure, It is noted that there is a significant improvement in their symptoms.

 - Virechana - It is also known as Purgative therapy.
-In this wastes are eliminated through the lower pathway of the body.
+These wastes are eliminated through the lower pathway of the body.
 Virechana is used for Pitta disorder to cleanse the primary site of pitta where is in the stomach and small intestine.

 - Vasti – It is also called Enema therapy.
 The therapy purifies the colon where the primary location of Vata nourishes the body.
 This is one of the best effective eczema treatments in ayurveda.

 No cure has been found for atopic dermatitis.
 But treatments and self-care measures can relieve itching and prevent new outbreaks.
-But eczema treatment in ayurveda can definitely act as a best eczema treatment in india.
+But eczema treatment in ayurveda can definitely act as the best eczema treatment in India.

 The specific cause of eczema remains unknown, but it is believed to develop due to various factors such as: